jamesncox/mealzys/NOTES.md

 3. My sessions controller and/or user controllers are not doing what they're supposed to be doing... when I click login, I'll get directed to my homepage, but if I click new user signup I also get directed to my homepage as if i were already logged in.

 4. Create error messages for when logging in/signing up goes wrong.

+5. Abstract the meal_type partial into a helper method?

+6. Create helper(class?) method to take a client's restriction and look for an ingredient in a recipe, and post that client's name and matching restriction(ingredient) in the recipe show page.

+7. Create similar helper(class? scope?) method to match a recipe's allergy attribute to a client's restriction, and similarly display the client and matching restriciton in the recipe show page.

 #MOVED OUT OF USERS/NEW.HTML.ERB for now.